HumzaBukhari/HumzaBukhari/README.md

 -Python, JavaScript - Amateur

--R, GoLang, F#, Julia - Beginner
+-R, Ruby, GoLang, F#, Julia - Beginner

 -Experience with professional IDEs such as VScode, Eclipse, and IntelliJ